 Self Guided Programs

-Self-guided visits are a great option for groups seeking an alternative to facilitated educational programs at the Zoo.
+Self-guided visits are a great option for groups seeking an alternative to facilitated educational programs at the Zoo and The Leaf.

-We are pleased to offer a discount off regular Zoo admission and the following tools to help you make the most out of your Zoo visit.
-Please review our self-guided Zoo visit rates and policies below then complete and submit our booking form at least five days in advance of your planned visit.
+We are pleased to offer special admission and the following tools to help you make the most out of your visit.
+Please review our self-guided visit rates and policies below then complete and submit our booking form at least five days in advance of your planned visit.

 Payment Policies